 SCORE is a completely free country-wide network of business mentors.
 These mentors volunteer to work with small business owners like you to help them develop and grow business plans.

-According to SCORE, business owners who receive 3 or more hours of mentorship report higher revenues and increased growth.
+According to SCORE, business owners who receive three or more hours of mentorship report higher revenues and increased growth.
 So no matter the type of small business you run, SCORE just might be the small business association that brings you to the next level of success.

 Your local chamber of commerce is one of the best small business associations for small businesses that sell B2B—since there’s a shot you’ll find customers through chamber of commerce events.
 As a member, you’ll also have access to professional development workshops, small business newsletters, and FedEx shipping discounts.